“I still don’t understand, Carrie – why do you want to travel … there?”

 The only one I can count on to make this decision is … me.

 “You’re not mad with me?”
 I ask warily.
 “For leaving you with the books?”

 “No – no, of course not!”

 Di shakes her head vigorously and her long red-brownish hair swirls.
-“I’ll just find someone else to study.
+“I’ll find someone else to study with.
 You’re my friend going away, to do something … I’m just a bit worried, that’s all.”

 “I’ll come back, finish my studies.”

 I try an arm around her shoulders.
 Nadine looks at me as if we had agreed that the world is going to end:

 “You know, I always wanted to … go … somewhere, just travel or whatever.
 But what about my degree?
 And how would I be able to afford it?”